frabcus/acts_as_xapian/README.txt

 returns the text, date or number to index.
 Both 'identifier' and 'char' must be the same for the same prefix in different models.

-Alternatively,
-* :instead_index, a field which refers to another model that should be reindexed instead of this one.

 Options may include:
 * :eager_load, added as an :include clause when looking up search results in database